 - Explore connections, collaborators, related work and more

-Katy Sian is Lecturer in Sociology, she joined the department in 2015.
+Katy Sian is a Senior Lecturer in Sociology, she joined the department in 2015.
 Katy completed her PhD in 2009 at the University of Leeds in the School of Sociology and Social Policy.
 From 2010-2012 she worked on the TOLERACE project (FP7) as a post-doctoral researcher in the Centre for Ethnicity and Racism Studies (CERS) University of Leeds, exploring the semantics of tolerance and anti-racism across Europe.

 Katy moved to the University of Manchester in 2012 where she held a lecturing position in Sociology before taking up a Hallsworth Research Fellowship in 2013, exploring Sikh and Muslim conflict in the global Sikh diaspora.
 She has held visiting research posts at the University of California Humanities Research Institute (UCHRI); the Centre for Studies in Religion and Society (CSRS) at the University of Victoria, Canada; and at the Centro de Estudos Sociais (CES) University of Coimbra, Portugal.